CORONAVIRUS: My clinic status

 TOWNSVILLE REMEDIAL MASSAGE THERAPIST

-Townsville remedial massage therapist based in Mount Louisa for all types of muscle and/or joint aches and pains, headaches and migraines and preparing for and recovering from sports, exercise and other fitness activities including Defence fitness tests.
+Mount Louisa-based Townsville remedial massage therapist for all types of muscle and/or joint aches and pains, headaches and migraines and preparing for and recovering from sports, exercise and other fitness activities, including Defence fitness tests.
 I guarantee the best value for money remedial massage in Townsville.
-CALL NOW on (07) 4774 6973 or 0438 774 819 to book an appointment.
+CALL NOW on (07) 4774 6973 or CALL/TEXT 0438 774 819 to book an appointment.